Mock¶

 mocking, such as pytest-mock, which

-fixture.
+provides a mocker fixture.
 One advantage is that the fixture cleans up after

-itself, so you don’t need to use a with
+itself, so you don’t need to use a with block, as we did in our examples.

-There are also some special mocking libraries:
+There are also some specialised mocking libraries:

-Other tools for different requirements are:
+Other tools for various requirements include